In this article, you’ll find answers to questions like:

-Gottlieb had heard about the program in 2012 from her son’s physical therapist.
+Gottlieb heard about the program from her son’s physical therapist.
 Now she checks with Clinics Can Help first when she needs special equipment.

-“With Clinics Can Help, I [don’t] have to wait four to six weeks, or even six months like I might have to wait with insurance,” said Gottlieb, whose son, Cole, has cerebral palsy.
+“With Clinics Can Help, I [don’t] have to wait four to six weeks, or even six months like I might have to wait with insurance,” says Gottlieb, whose son, Cole, has cerebral palsy.

-In addition to the chair, Gottlieb has acquired an adaptive stroller, a gait trainer and other items.
+In addition to the chair, Gottlieb got an adaptive stroller, a gait trainer and other items.

-“I really believe in what they’re doing,” Gottlieb said of Clinics Can Help.
-“They’ve really helped me financially.
-They’re wonderful people doing a wonderful thing.”
+“I really believe in what they’re doing,” Gottlieb says.
+“They’ve really helped me financially.”

 Prospective clients can call 561-640-2995 to get started and fill out an application.
 The agency does encourage suggested donations.